Villiger 39 St Josephs University

 Rachel Watson Paradigm

 The good stuff: My paradigm is driven first and foremost by the fact that debate is about education.
-Game-y debate strategies do have a lot of educational value, but I expect debaters to come to a round willing to learn about their opponents’ arguments, which includes policy and non-traditional debate approaches.
+Game-y debate strategies do have a lot of educational value, but I expect debaters to come to a round willing to learn about their opponents’ arguments, both policy and non-traditional debate approaches.

 Don’t alter your argumentation just for my benefit; I’ll listen to any kind of argument you like to run and have a deep appreciation for well thought out and defended positions of any kind.